Skip to main content

 Growing spring onions in containers

-Although spring onions are small, using a larger pot gives them more room to grow and increase your harvest size.
+Although spring onions are small, using a larger pot gives them more room to grow and increases your harvest size.
 Look for containers that are 8 inches or larger for the best results.
 Before you fill the pot with soil or plant your spring onions, make sure the pot has plenty of drainage holes.
 Container-grown plants are at a higher risk of overwatering and root rot, since they rely on drainage holes to get rid of excess water.
-A container that has legs, so that the bottom of the pot isn’t flush with the ground, is ideal.
+A container that has legs, so that the bottom of the pot isn’t flush against the ground, is ideal.

 You can grow spring onions in regular potting soil, but a mix of potting soil and compost yields the best results.
-There are premade mixes available, so take advantage of your local garden supply store’s stock, or check online.
+There are pre-made mixes available, so take advantage of your local garden supply store’s stock or check online.
 Plant your spring onions 1/4 of an inch deep and space them 1/2 of an inch apart.

 Keep the soil consistently moist, but not soaking wet.
-If you notice the soil isn’t absorbing any more water or isn’t drying at all between watering, stop watering and check the drainage holes immediately.
-You can keep spring onions in containers outside in a sunny spot or in a sunny window.
+If you notice the soil isn’t absorbing any more water or isn’t drying at all between waterings, stop watering and check the drainage holes immediately.
+You can keep spring onions in containers outside in a sunny spot or by a sunny window.
 If your indoor spring onions are suffering from a lack of light, then consider getting a sun lamp or grow light.

 How and when to harvest spring onions